top of page

 Suggestions from the Camp

-(Go to 2023 Updates at rabbitstick.com to read some other letters to our camp).
+(Go to 2024 Updates page at rabbitstick.com to read some other letters to our camp).

 “Hey Dave, I hope all is well with you folks.
 I wanted to follow up on a suggestion that I had last year - that being; to try and encourage people to create creative, cool, campsites.
 My first Rabbitstick there were many camps that were amazingly picturesque.
 I think that was a time of Trench Town with Hawk and Albert and some of those larger than life people.